 - After game two: $10,000 from Attell through Bill Burns.

-If the total amount paid to the players was $60,000 and the total amount paid to the other Black Sox was $40,000, as outlined above, then Gandil would have kept $20,000 for himself.
-While that amount seems more likely than the $35,000 posited in 8MO, it still means that Gandil left the White Sox with $23,254 including his World Series share.
-That is equivalent to $322,000 in today's dollars (based on 2015).
+If the total amount paid to the players was $80,000 and the total amount paid to the other Black Sox was $40,000, as outlined above (Cicotte and Risberg $10k apiece, Williams, Jackson, Felsch and McMullin $5k apiece), or $45,000, as suggested by Asinov (the additional $5k going to Risberg), then Gandil took the rest, leaving the game with a fortune equivalent to more than $500,000 in today's dollars.
 If Gandil really had that much money, he kept it well hidden through the years.

-In this scenario, Risberg and McMullin also did a brilliant job of concealing their ill-gotten booty.
-Counting their World Series shares, Risberg would have had $13,254 (about $184,000 in 2015 dollars) and McMullin $8,254 (some $114,000 in 2015 dollars) at the end of 1919, yet both continued to live simply, with no conspicuous consumption in evidence during their lives.
-If they truly received that much money, they never really got much enjoyment from it.
+In this scenario, Risberg also did a brilliant job of concealing his ill-gotten booty.
+Counting his World Series shares, Risberg would have had either $13,254 or $18,254 ($180k-$250k in 2015 dollars) at the end of 1919, yet continued to live simply, with no conspicuous consumption in evidence during his life.
+If he truly received that much money, he never really got much enjoyment from it.

-Those scenarios are merely conjectural.
-Nearly a full century has passed since the Black Sox threw that Series and the whispers have silenced.
+Although one is more likely than the other, both scenarios are merely conjectural.
+A full century has passed since the Black Sox threw that Series and the whispers have silenced.
 The money trail is overgrown, and we know of no more evidence that can clear it.
-All we know for sure, perhaps all we will ever know, is that four players admitted to having received a total of $25,000 (Cicotte $10,000, Jackson $5,000, Felsch $5,000, Williams $5,000), that there was at least $10,000 more to spread around, and that poor ol' Buck Weaver has never been accused of taking a red cent.
+All we know for sure, perhaps all we will ever know, is that four players admitted to having received a total of $25,000 (Cicotte $10,000, Jackson $5,000, Felsch $5,000, Williams $5,000), that there was probably at least $10,000 more to spread around (the Attell contribution), and that poor ol' Buck Weaver has never been accused of taking a red cent.
 What the other three players received will probably remain an eternal mystery, since they have long since finished strutting and fretting their hour on the stage.
 Gandil, Risberg and McMullin were the guiltiest of the guilty, the coldest of the cold, the hard guys who never broke, but they can neither stonewall nor betray us any longer, for they have moved on - to a place beyond guilt, where a soft, warm breeze is always blowing out toward center, carrying their secrets with it.

 Next, in Part V: Charles Comiskey, team owner, the Old Roman.